 East Mandan Hill as it appears from the air in Summer 2008 including KNDR radio tower and equipment shed.

-Mandan Hill, or frequently referred to as "Crying Hill", has welcomed visitors and returning residents with its notation for over 50 years.
-The landmark is comprised of two separate features; (1) concrete letters denoting the city's name (2) the hill itself, a sacred place culturally important to the Native American population.
+Mandan Hill, or frequently referred to as "Crying Hill", has welcomed visitors and returning residents with its notation for almost 100 years.
+The landmark is comprised of three separate features; (1) concrete letters denoting the city's name on the northeast face of the hill; (2) the word "Mandan" spelled out in trees on the south face of the hill; and (3) the hill itself, a sacred place culturally important to several Native American tribes.

-In the 1930s, small towns across the state and probably across the country adopted the practice of recording its name on a nearby hillside.
-Similar efforts were undertaken by other North Dakota towns including New Salem and Bowman whose signs also remain intact today.
+In the 1920s, small towns across the state and probably across the country adopted the practice of recording its name on a nearby hillside.
+Similar efforts were undertaken by other North Dakota towns including Bowman, Center, Kathyrn, and New Salem whose signs also remain intact today.
 In the days before GPS coordinates and radio navigation aids, the forerunner to the ND State Aeronautical Commission encouraged rural areas to denote their community's name on watertowers and hillsides to assist airplane pilots in identifying their location during cross-country flights.
 Another version of the truth attributes the practice to plain civic pride.

 Click to Enlarge

-With the construction of Interstate 94 on the north side of the hill in 1968, the original white-colored sign was transferred from the hill's southern side to the east side in 1978 to be viewed by approaching traffic.
+With the construction of Interstate 94 on the north side of the hill, the original white-colored sign was transferred from the hill's southern side to the east side in 1987 to be viewed by approaching traffic.
 Instead of using stones, large concrete rectangles were constructed.
 This designed was expected to discourage vandals from removing stones and/or destroying the letters.

 The marker is credited currently as being the largest sign in North Dakota.